Adarsh-010101/REACT/README.md

 ## How React Works :
  - React uses a declarative paradigm that makes it easier to reason about your application and aims to be both efficient and flexible
  - It designs simple views for each state in your application, and React will efficiently update and render just the right component when your data changes.
+  - It mainly helps to create components
+  -

 ## Building the fisrt Custom component in REACT :